 Something as subtle as a change in skin tone on your breast can be an indication.
 Keep an eye out for any of the changes in the pictures above and below, then speak to your doctor if you’re worried.

-Want more info on this step?
+Want more info on how to check your breasts?
 Watch the video below for more detailed instructions

 3. Another way to visualise the symptoms of breast cancer

 In the past few days, I have received quite a few private messages about a “game” going around where you post a heart, then you are secretly supposed to state it is for breast cancer awareness.
 This…

 This photo from the Know Your Lemons campaign, created by the Worldwide Breast Cancer group, aims to help women visualise the unknown symptoms of breast cancer by comparing breasts to lemons.

 From retracted nipples to dimpling, and an invisible lump which can feel similar to a lemon pip, there are so many telltale signs that you definitely need to be looking out for.
 The campaign is designed to be shared amongst family and friends to raise awareness.
 Who knows, it could potentially save lives, so get sharing!

 Look and feel your breasts regularly.
 The more often you do, the more familiar you will get with what feels normal for you, and the quicker you will notice any breast changes.

 Feeling your breasts doesn’t have to be embarrassing or time-consuming.
 Make it a part of your everyday routine, check them in the bath or shower, when you use body lotion, or when you get dressed.

 If you do notice anything unusual, see you GP straight away.
 Don’t delay or put off going because you are scared of what they may find – most changes in your breasts won’t turn out to be cancer – but if it is, then the quicker it is diagnosed, the better.
 You can always ask to see a female GP if you’d feel more comfortable.